stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 **Don't confuse OKRs with KPIs.**

-OKRs: have a _one-off lifetime_ and should be limited to only 2 to 4 per month or quarter for every 500 employees in your org
+OKRs: have a _one-off lifetime_ and should be limited to only 2 to 4 per month or quarter for every 500 employees

 KPIs: have an _ongoing lifetime_ and believe it or not you may have 10 to 250 indicators worth tracking